We examine the longer-term impact of the virus on the health-care sector.

 - Pharmaceutical firms will be under pressure not to profit too much from a vaccine

-While the immediate impact of the Covid-19 pandemic upon the health-care sector has clearly been significant, we believe it is also worth trying to look through the current crisis to understand what the longer-term implications might be.
+Our last blog examined the immediate impact of the Covid-19 pandemic upon the health-care sector, but it is also worth trying to look through the current crisis to understand what the longer-term implications might be.

-Change in the sector takes time to play out, but we believe that the unprecedented impact of the current pandemic will have the effect of accelerating many of the long-term health-care trends that have been underway for some time.
+Change in the sector takes time to play out, but we believe that the unprecedented impact of the current pandemic will have the effect of accelerating many of the long-term health-care trends that we have already identified through our healthy demand investment theme.
 We look at these below.

 A shift away from hospitals